Skip to main content

 Tables

-Basic information about the agent, such as its name and version.
+Contains basic information about the agent, such as its name and version.
 This table is required, and many of its fields are required.

 The options table contains up to 512 unique options that allow your agent to be configured at runtime, by applications.
 Options are optional; however, almost every agent will have options.
 Options are for example used for: